mehulagg/gitlab/doc/architecture/blueprints/composable_codebase/index.md

 ### PoC using Rails Engines

 We decided to use Rails Engines by modeling a Web Application Layer.
-The Web Engine did contain Controllers, API, GraphQL.
+The Web Engine contained Controllers, API, GraphQL.
 This allowed us to run Web Nodes with all dependencies, but measure the impact on Sidekiq not having these components loaded.

 All work can be found in these merge requests: